 Written and Authorised by Jane Muras, 4 Henry st, Hectorville, SA 5073 Candidate for Hectorville Ward CCC 2018

+LOL!!
 Those two words are inextricably linked.
 I say with a smile on my face.
-I love my son and having hopeful thoughts about the Theatre arts ensemble he has joined.
+I love my son.
+I have hopeful thoughts about the Theatre arts ensemble he has joined.
 I’m thinking.
 Boy I hope he has fun!
 I hope he discovers and learns some stuff about who he is/self development stuff.
-I thought the role play would be good as he likes repeating sequences which conceivably is good for “learning your lines in a play or am I just damned well kidding myself?!” 😎
+I thought the role play would be good as he likes repeating sequences which conceivably is good for “learning your lines in a play or am I just damned kidding myself?!” 😎

 What a great platform!
 And a great place to share ideas!I love the way writing makes me feel.
 Heck some other Mums have shared some darn good ideas

 that have helped me through this journey.
 Writing is liberating!
 Thankyou WordPress